jc-io/ImageModels/README.md

 - The image preview of the uploaded image for both CaptionGen and Edit Image may appear broken in some system configurations
 - The description for archived images does not save properly if the image is not made public
 - If the backend is stopped and restarted after while the frontend is still running and an account is logged in, the archive/explore page will not work properly
+- Clicking the Advanced Image Settings button in the Edit Image page may have a visual glitch(whitespace) at the bottom of the page
+- The sign up page is accessible through the home page while a user is already logged in

 ## Side Note